- <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/40781_art.rev.1513697706.jpg)"/>

 Gilman Scholarship Program

 The Benjamin A. Gilman International Scholarship Program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies or credit-bearing, career-oriented internships abroad.
 Such international exchange is intended to better prepare U.S. students to assume significant roles in an increasingly global economy and interdependent world.
 Awards may be made for summer or semester credit-bearing internships.
 Students must be eligible for a Pell Grant to apply.
-See Ashley Sinclair in Off-Campus Programs for details.
+Contact Alexandra Olson, Coordinator of the Global Engagement Office (x5231 or email@example.com), for details.

 In memory of a former Union College professor.
 Students submit an essay about interest in obtaining an internship in D.C. to be eligible for $1500 in funding.
-Typical deadline in March.
+Deadline is usually in March.

-In addition to the information provided here, students may receive e-mail messages about additional funding opportunities and can consult with their career advisor and the financial aid office about strategies for making an internship in their chosen field financially accessible.
-Students should start internship planning early.
+*In addition to the information provided here, students may receive e-mail messages about additional funding opportunities.
+They may also consult with their Career Advisor and the Financial Aid Office about strategies for making an internship in their chosen field financially accessible.
+Students should start internship planning and budgeting early.